 - The site is former agricultural land and has an area of 11.1 hectares.
-The land is enclosed by the approved route of the bypass and 5.5 hectares is proposed for residential development.
+The land is enclosed by the route of the bypass and 5.5 hectares is proposed for residential development.
 It has a curving; almost crescent shape and its northern and western edges are defined by the line of Woodside Way (B184). - 3.2 From the line of Woodside Way, the site slopes down towards Hoglands Brook on the south-eastern boundary and there is an overall slope down from west to east.
-To the south are areas of woodland and the playing fields of the Helena Romanes Secondary School. - The application site is located outside of the boundary Great Dunmow Neighbourhood Plan boundary. - The site is also located within the sensitive rural setting of Thaxted, as designated by the Thaxted Neighbourhood Plan.
+To the south are areas of woodland and the playing fields of the Helena Romanes Secondary School. - 3.3 The application site is located outside of the Great Dunmow Neighbourhood Plan boundary.